fmerg/pymerkle/docs/source/index.rst

 Merkle-tree cryptographic library for generation and validation of Proofs
 *************************************************************************

-Merkle-trees employ cryptography to solve in almost logarithmic manner the computationally expensive problem of preserving data consistency over peer-to-peer networks and distributed systems.
+Merkle-trees employ cryptography to solve with almost logarithmic efficiency the computationally expensive problem of preserving data consistency over peer-to-peer networks and distributed systems.

 *Pymerkle* provides a class for balanced Merkle-trees (with possibly odd number of leaves), capable of generating Merkle-proofs (audit-proofs and consistency-proofs) and performing inclusion tests.
 It supports almost all combinations of hash functions (including SHA3 variations) and encoding types, with defense against second-preimage attack by default enabled.
 It further provides flexible mechanisms, allowing for leveraged validation of existence and integrity of encrypted data.

 .. note:: This is a zero-dependency library (with the inessential